fastify/under-pressure/README.md

 fastify.register(underPressure, {
   maxHeapUsedBytes: 100000000,
   maxRssBytes: 100000000,
-  pressureHandler: (req, rep, type, value) => {
+  pressureHandler: (request, reply, type, value) => {
     if (type === underPressure.TYPE_HEAP_USED_BYTES) {
       fastify.log.warn(`too many heap bytes used: ${value}`)
     } else if (type === underPressure.TYPE_RSS_BYTES) {
       fastify.log.warn(`too many rss bytes used: ${value}`)
     }

-    rep.send('out of memory') // if you omit this line, the request will be handled normally }
+    reply.send('out of memory') // if you omit this line, the request will be handled normally }
 })
 ```